Read our fact sheet on public holidays and the National Employment Standards.

 In determining whether an employer’s request or an employee’s refusal to work on a public holiday is reasonable, the following must be taken into account:

 - the nature of the employer’s workplace (including its operational requirements) and the nature of the work performed by the employee

 - the employee’s personal circumstances, including family responsibilities

 - whether the employee could reasonably expect that the employer might request work on the public holiday

-- whether the employee is entitled to receive overtime payments, penalty rates, additional remuneration or other compensation that reflects an expectation of work on the public holiday
+- whether the employee is entitled to receive overtime payments, penalty rates, or other extra payments

 - the type of employment (for example, full-time, part-time, casual or shiftwork)